 The first thing you’ll notice about author Brian Switek’s most recent book is that it’s a light read.
 It’s a small, comfortable-to-hold hardback that promises a brief but enthralling read.
 But a whole book, you may be wondering, about bones?
-Is there really that much to say on the matter There is, and you’re left with the feeling that Switek knows significantly more than he lets on.
+Is there really that much to say on the matter?
+There is, and you’re left with the feeling that Switek knows significantly more than they let on.

 Skeleton Keys is one of those beautiful popular science books you can devour over a weekend or during a long flight.
 Because it reads like a conversation between you and the author, it’s hard to put down and break away from.
-While you read, you get the feeling Switek is a friendly person who genuinely cares about making sure you understand and are excited by the stories he has to share.
-His warmth and humor emanates from the page.
+While you read, you get the feeling Switek is a friendly person who genuinely cares about making sure you understand and are excited by the stories they have to share.
+Their warmth and humor emanate from the page.

 But enough about Switek.
 It’s really the content of the book that matters, isn’t it?
 Skeleton Keys does not disappoint.
 We get to explore museums alongside Switek, even visiting the legendary Lucy: